 The Half-Cycle Crack Growth Computer Program is a powerful and practical tool for visualizing crack growth curves associated with critical stress points.
 It was designed to determine the number of safe operational flights an aircraft can make without structural component failures due to fatigue crack growth.

-The computer program was developed after two rear B-52B pylon hooks failed simultaneously during a Dryden test operation.
+The computer program was developed after two rear B-52B pylon hooks failed simultaneously during an Armstrong test operation.
 Subsequent examinations revealed that hook failure was caused by rapid crack propagation from existing micro cracks that had been masked by chrome-plated surfaces and thus were undetected during visual inspections.

 To obtain baseline data for use in the program, the critical structural components must be proof-load tested to determine the initial theoretical crack size based on fracture mechanics.
 Next, strain gauges are installed in the vicinity of stress concentration points and are calibrated to record the applied loads.
 After the failure-critical components are identified, stress analysis is performed for each component to establish the functional relationship between the applied load and the induced tangential stress at the critical stress point (see Figure 1).The program reads the data and selects the maximum and minimum loads of each half-cycle of the random flight loading spectra.
 Program outputs are used to generate and display crack growth curves, providing a visual warning for preventing catastrophic structural failures.
 For the B-52B pylon hooks discussed above, crack growth curves were produced for each hook, allowing visual observation of the crack growth behavior during the entire air-launching or captive flight.
 The crack growth curves provided the visual knowledge that taxiing, takeoff, drop/landing, and sometimes gusts induced a major portion of the total crack growth per operation (see Figure 2).